-If an older person is in control of the decision-making process, they will feel more positive and empowered, and it will help to make the entire process much easier.
-If an elderly person feels like their family members and medical practitioners are speaking over their head and making decisions about their health without their input or consent, they will likely feel that they have lost their dignity, power, and place in the world.
+If an older person is in control of the decision-making process, they will feel more positive and empowered, and it will help make the entire process much easier.
+If an older adult feels like their family members and medical practitioners are speaking over their head and making decisions about their health without their input or consent, they will likely feel that they have lost their dignity, power, and place in the world.
 By helping to make them feel included and empowered, the process of making important decisions will be better for everyone involved.

 One of the best ways to include the patient in decisions is to take the time to explain exactly what the situation is and what their options are.
 It is important that the patient has time to consider the situation, reflect on their options, and discuss the possibilities with their loved ones and friends.

 As a medical practitioner, you will likely first want to speak with the patient’s family members and ensure that they understand the situation and have all of the facts they need.
 The family members should also be informed of all of the different treatment options available for the patient.
 However, it is important that the patient is not spoken over or disregarded during the decision-making process and instead should be included so that they have the opportunity to ask questions, discuss, and agree with the final decisions.

 The holistic AGPCNP program at Wilkes University provides training in how to handle just such conversations with patients and how to explore various healthcare plans.
 It trains students in cutting-edge medical treatments while also teaching them how to best care for and communicate with the patients under their care.

 Regardless of your role, helping older patients make difficult decisions for their healthcare will be difficult and challenging.
 These decisions are incredibly complex and hard for the patient and their loved ones to make.
 Without the appropriate training and experience in the field, it can be challenging to speak with the patient, explore all available options, and help guide them towards the best treatment plan.